tristanqtn/RhythmicRanker/electronics/rawMpuToAPI/README.txt

 Process ended with exit code 1."

-Don't worry, you can erase flash memory of Pico W by putting "flash_nuke.uf2" in BOOTSEL mode.
+Don't worry, you can erase flash memory of Pico W by putting /Rhythmic-Ranker//electronics/flash_nuke.uf2 in your device in BOOTSEL mode.
 After that, reinstall MicroPython.

 You will lose all your data in the device so don't forget to save your work !